a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 system or a Hardware Security Module [HSM](https://en.wikipedia.org/wiki/Hardware_security_module).
 The `issue` application is then able to utilize the gateway to submit transactions on the channel.
-The Hyperledger Fabric SDK provides a [gateway](../developapps/gateway.html) abstraction so that applications can focus on application logic while delegating network interaction to the gateway.
-Gateways and wallets make it straightforward to write Hyperledger Fabric applications.
+The Hyperledger UDO SDK provides a [gateway](../developapps/gateway.html) abstraction so that applications can focus on application logic while delegating network interaction to the gateway.
+Gateways and wallets make it straightforward to write Hyperledger UDO applications.

 So let's examine the `issue` application that Isabella is going to use. open a separate terminal window for her, and in `fabric-samples` locate the MagnetoCorp